LibraryCarpentry/lc-python-intro/episodes/06-libraries.md

 ⋮ ⋮ ⋮
 ```

-## Import specific items from a library module to shorten programs.
+## Import specific items

-- Use `from ... import ...` to load only specific items from a library module.
-- Then refer to them directly without library name as prefix.
+You can use `from ... import ...` to load specific items from a library module to save space.
+This also helps you write briefer code since you can refer to them directly without using the library name as a prefix everytime.

 ```python
 from string import ascii_letters